InterEdit: Navigating Text-Guided 3D Dyadic Human Motion Editing: Methodology

 \section{Methodology}

-As shown in Fig.~\ref{fig:main}, we formulate two-person motion editing as a conditional diffusion model, where the denoiser is conditioned on the source motion and the text instruction using symmetric interleaved motion tokens, further guided by semantic-aware plan token alignment and interaction-aware frequency token alignment.
+As shown in Fig.~\ref{fig:main}, we formulate two-person motion editing as a conditional diffusion model, where the denoiser is conditioned on the source motion and the text instruction, further guided by semantic-aware plan token alignment and interaction-aware frequency token alignment.